ScrappyCocco/ScrapEngine/external/VulkanSDK/README.md

-# ScrapEngine
+# Vulkan SDK
-A simple real-time rendering framework
+A folder used for the Vulkan SDK